GrooveStomp/blog/content/post/2019-12-21-odin-networking.md

 tags: [programming, c-lang, odin-lang, sockets, http, networking]
 ---

-In today post I want to explore Odin's C FFI.
+In today's post I want to explore Odin's C FFI.

 As of today, Odin does not have a core networking library; something I consider to be an impediment to productivity.